swrlly/vrelay/README.md

 ## How to use

+For any questions, join the discord: https://discord.gg/nfmQYtUaGS

 1. Install Python 64-bit.
-You can find installations of Python (here)[https://www.python.org/downloads/].
+You can find installations of Python [here](https://www.python.org/downloads/).
 Install the 64-bit version or the GUI will not work.
 2. A download link to the hack will be provided below.
 In this step, download the hack and unzip it.
-    - *Note*: Github is not a virus site.
-It's just a site to collaborate on software engineering projects.
-It is widely used in tech companies.
 3. Replace your original `Valor.swf` with the `Valor.swf` in the unzipped folder.
 This `.swf` file has been modded so you can connect to the proxy server.
 If you only see `Valor`, that means you have your file extensions off.
 4. Open the command line (type `⊞ + r` and type in `cmd`, press enter. the command line will now be open), `cd` into the folder containing the code.
     - This will involve typing `cd C:\path\to\folder` then pressing enter.